-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of (list related opinion units) of \\\\\\ as of and for the year ended \\\\\\, and the related notes to the financial statements, which collectively comprise the \\\\\\ 's basic financial statements, and have issued our report thereon dated \\\\\\.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of (list related opinion units) of (entity name) as of and for the year ended (year-end date), and the related notes to the financial statements, which collectively comprise the (entity type)'s basic financial statements, and have issued our report thereon dated .

-Internal Control Over Financial Reporting\
+Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered \\\\\\'s internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the \\\\\\'s internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the \\\\\\'s internal control over financial control over financial reporting.
+In planning and performing our audit of the financial statements, we considered (entity name)'s internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the (entity type)'s internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the (entity type)'s internal control over financial control over financial reporting.

 A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the \\\\\\''s financial statements will not be prevented, or detected and corrected, on a timely basis.
-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control over financial control over financial reporting that is less severe than a material weakness, yet important enough to merit the attention of those charged with governance.
+A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the (entity type)'s financial statements will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency is a deficiency, or combination of deficiencies, in internal control over financial reporting that is less severe than a material weakness, yet important enough to merit the attention of those charged with governance.

 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies.
-Given these limitations, during our audit we did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.
-However, material weaknesses may exist that have not been identified.
+Given these limitations, during our audit, we did not identify any deficiencies in internal control over financial reporting that we consider to be material weaknesses.
+However, material weaknesses or significant deficiencies may exist that have not been identified.

-Compliance and Other Matters\\
+Report on Compliance and Other Matters

-As part of obtaining reasonable assurance about whether \\\\\\'s financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether (entity name)'s financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-[Paragraph to be used for other political subdivisions not subject to UFARS]
+[Paragraph to be used for other political subdivisions not subject to UFARS.]